✓ Updated February 2026

 Dallas Area Rapid Transit (DART) Light Rail

-DART's light rail system is surprisingly extensive, connecting downtown Dallas to areas like the airport (DFW), Plano, Garland, and Richardson.
-It's a great way to avoid traffic and parking hassles, especially for events in the Arts District or at the American Airlines Center.
+DART's light rail system is surprisingly extensive, connecting downtown Dallas with areas like the airport (DFW), Plano, and Garland.
+It's a great way to avoid traffic and parking hassles, especially for reaching major attractions and business districts.

 Ride-Sharing Services (Uber/Lyft)